zeushin/BestizApp/README.markdown

-#check project setting before build
+#checking your project setting before to build

 -Add libxml2 includes to your project